tatsukamijo/neuralfeels_leap/README.md

-# NeuralFeels with Leap Hand in Real
+# NeuralFeels with LEAP Hand in Real

 ## Installation
 ```bash